LeslieAine/Leslie-Portfolio/README.md

 # 📖 [About the Project] <a name="about-project"></a>

-**[Leslie's Portfolio]** is a website that introduces me as a web developer and the projects I have worked on
+**[Leslie's Portfolio]** is a website that introduces me as a Full-Stack developer and the projects I have worked on

 ## 🛠 Built With <a name="built-with"></a>